Christian VII: Marriage

-Later the same year, the young king married his first cousin, the just 15-year-old Princess Caroline Matilda of Great Britain, in a dynastic marriage.
+Later the same year, the young king married his first cousin, the 15-year-old Princess Caroline Matilda of Great Britain, in a dynastic marriage.
 They had been betrothed already in 1765.
 Her brother, King George III of Great Britain, was anxious about the marriage but not aware that the bridegroom was mentally ill.
 They were married in a proxy wedding ceremony on 1 October 1766 in the Chapel Royal of St James's Palace in London, with the Princess's brother, Prince Edward, Duke of York and Albany, acting as the representative of the groom.
 After her arrival in Copenhagen, another wedding ceremony took place on 8 November 1766 in the royal chapel at Christiansborg Palace.
 Marriage celebrations and balls lasted for another month.
 On 1 May 1767, Christian VII and Caroline Matilda were crowned King and Queen of Denmark and Norway in the royal chapel of Christiansborg Palace.

 The marriage was unhappy, and after his marriage, the king abandoned himself to the worst excesses, especially sexual promiscuity.
 In 1767, he entered into a relationship with the courtesan Støvlet-Cathrine.
 He ultimately sank into a condition of mental stupor.
 Symptoms during this time included paranoia, self-mutilation, and hallucinations.
 The king showed little interest in the queen and only reluctantly visited her in her chambers.
-Reverdil had to step in, among other things with love letters written in the king's name, in an attempt to make the marriage lead to a pregnancy and thus an heir to the throne.
-On 28 January 1768, Queen Caroline Mathilde gave birth at Christiansborg Palace to the royal couple's probably only child, a son and heir to throne, the future King Frederick VI.
+His trusted Swiss tutor, Élie Salomon François Reverdil had to step in, among other things with love letters written in the king's name, in an attempt to make the marriage lead to a pregnancy and thus an heir to the throne.
+On 28 January 1768, Queen Caroline Mathilde gave birth at Christiansborg Palace to the royal couple's son and heir to throne, the future King Frederick VI.

 Struensee

 The progressive and radical thinker Johann Friedrich Struensee, Christian's personal physician, became his advisor and rose steadily in power in the late 1760s to de facto regent of the country, where he introduced widespread progressive reforms.
 Struensee was a protégé of an Enlightenment circle of aristocrats that had been rejected by the court in Copenhagen.
-He was a skilled doctor, and having somewhat restored the king's health while visiting the Schleswig-Holstein area, he gained the king's affection.
+He was a skilled physician, and having somewhat restored the king's health while visiting the Schleswig-Holstein area, he gained the king's affection.
 He was retained as travelling physician (Livmedikus hos Kong Christian VII) on 5 April 1768, and accompanied the entourage on the king's foreign tour to Paris and London via Hannover from 6 May 1768 to 12 January 1769.
 He was given the title of State Councilor (etatsråd) on 12 May 1768, barely a week after leaving Altona.
 The neglected and lonely Caroline Matilda entered into an affair with Struensee.

 From 1770 to 1772, Struensee was de facto regent of the country, and introduced progressive reforms signed into law by Christian VII.
 Struensee was deposed by a coup in 1772 after which the country was ruled by Christian's stepmother, Juliane Marie of Brunswick-Wolfenbüttel, his half-brother Frederick, and the Danish politician Ove Høegh-Guldberg.